gitkenan/rusky/README.md

 The server uses tokio for async execution and axum for HTTP handling.
 Thread safety is achieved through Arc<Mutex<>> wrapping, which provides exclusive access to the shared store across concurrent HTTP requests.

 This architecture demonstrates how different interfaces can be built on top of the same storage engine, a common pattern in database systems where SQL, NoSQL, and other interfaces might share underlying storage infrastructure.

+### Kubernetes and GCP deployment

+This is planned for the near future.
+The current question would be: what would be a really good and useful way to actually make use of Kubernetes in a non-trivial way for this project?
+Some ideas are in progress for this section, but until then, that question should suffice.

 ## Key Design Decisions